WebAssembly/component-model/design/mvp/Async.md

 ### Streams and Futures

 Streams and Futures have two "ends": a *readable end* and *writable end*.
 When *consuming* a `stream` or `future` value as a parameter (of an export call with a `stream` or `future` somewhere in the parameter types) or result (of an import call with a `stream` or `future` somewhere in the result type), the receiver always gets *unique ownership* of the *readable end* of the `stream` or `future`.
-When *producing* a `stream` or `future` value as a parameter (of an import call) or result (of an export call), the producer can either *transfer ownership* of a readable end it has already received or it can create a fresh writable end (via `stream.new` or `future.new`) and lift this writable end (maintaining ownership of the writable end, but creating a fresh readable end for the receiver).
+When *producing* a `stream` or `future` value as a parameter (of an import call) or result (of an export call), the producer can either *transfer ownership* of a readable end it has already received or it can create a fresh writable end (via `stream.new` or `future.new`) and then lift this writable end to create a fresh readable end in the consumer while maintaining ownership of the writable end in the producer.
 To maintain the invariant that readable ends are unique, a writable end can be lifted at most once, trapping otherwise.

 Based on this, `stream<T>` and `future<T>` values can be passed between functions as if they were synchronous `list<T>` and `T` values, resp.
 For